 What countries on earth acknowledge a Creator in their founding documents?
 Where do we read of a Creator who endowed mankind with unalienable rights to life, liberty and the pursuit of happiness / possession of property?

 America’s founders were primarily influenced by the Word of God, as accurately described in David Barton’s “American Heritage” series.
-The people of God could be found under Hezekiah’s reign, for…
+Going back to an earlier time, the people of God could be found under Hezekiah’s reign, for…